 - medications that affect levels of serotonin in your body

 - medicine for overactive bladder, irritable bowel syndrome, or motion sickness

 Tell your doctor if you use drugs that make you sleepy or slow your breathing.
-These drugs include sleeping pills, muscle relaxer, medicine to treat mood disorders or mental illness.
+These drugs include sleeping pills, muscle relaxer, and medicine to treat mood disorders or mental illness.

-You should tell your doctor or pharmacist if you are taking other products such as:
+You should tell your doctor or pharmacist if you are taking other products, such as:

 - opioid pain relievers such as codeine or hydrocodone

 - medicines for anxiety or sleep such as diazepam, alprazolam, zolpidem